keepaliveit-staging/staging.keepaliveit.co.uk/_pages/index.markdown

             <h3>Everybody needs and relies on I.T, not just Geeks 🤓</h3>
             <p>Individuals and businesses now depend on I.T more than ever before for leisure, convenience, healthcare, and business purposes.</p>
             <p>Modern & cutting edge I.T keeps our homes & offices operational, our mobile phones communicating, and connects people in the United Kingdom with the rest of the world.</p>
-            <p style="font-size: 0.85em;">To learn more about the imporance of commercial and consumer I.T, please click on one of the following links:</p>
+            <p style="font-size: 0.85em;">To learn more about the importance of commercial and consumer I.T, please click on one of the following links:</p>
             <a href="/#the-importance-of-effective-it-systems-for-businesses" class="btn btn--empty btn--large">Discover effective I.T for Businesses</a>
             <a href="/#it-for-consumers" class="btn btn--empty btn--large">Discover  effective I.T for Consumers</a>
         </div>